mihdan/cyr2lat/readme.txt

 * Added saving of existing post and page permalinks integrity
 * Added transliteration of attachment file names
 * Adjusted transliteration table in accordance with ISO 9 standard
-* Included Russian, Belarusian, Ukrainian, Bulgarian and Macedonian characters
+* Included Russian, Ukrainian, Bulgarian and Georgian characters
 * Added filter for the transliteration table

 = 2.1 =